Plant Soil Conditioner Trial 9

 The capsicum seedlings purchased from Bunnings and ready for potting up.

-The plants were placed into our greenhouse, in a staggered pattern to ensure that they all had relatively equal access to light and water.
+The plants were placed into my greenhouse, in a staggered pattern to ensure that they all had relatively equal access to light and water.
 The trial was set up in mid-December 2018 and results collated late February 2019.

 Soil conditioners for vegetable gardens Melbourne